Volue-Public/energy-smp-docs/docs/timeseries-reports/sort_contents.md

 - `*[.Type=HydroPlant];ORDER_BY_CONFIG:Resource/ConfigFiles/OrderBy/MySort.sort`
     Apply global sort definitions found on `MySort.sort` file.
 Those types not explicitly mentioned in that definition will use ascending Name as criteria.
 - `*[.Type=HydroPlant]ORDER_BY:HydroPlant=.OwnerShare;ORDER_BY_CONFIG:None.sort`
     Order starting point list according to ascending value on OwnerShare attribute on HydroPlant.
-The reference to `None.sort` will ensure that a potential default global sort will not overrule the ORDER_BY settings specified here
+The reference to `None.sort` will ensure that a potential default global sort will not override the ORDER_BY settings specified here
 - `*[.Type=HydroPlant]ORDER_BY:HydroPlant=.OwnerShare:D,WaterCourse=.SomeAttribute`
     Sort starting point list according to descending value of OwnerShare attribute.
 WaterCourse items are sorted according to ascending value of SomeAttribute.
 PS!
 These definitions will be ignored if there is a file `Resource/ConfigFiles/OrderBy/Default.sort` installed